samudraneel05/location-finder/README.md

 [![Location Finder by Samudraneel Sarkar](https://img.youtube.com/vi/2fnCCudjtEw/0.jpg)](https://www.youtube.com/watch?v=2fnCCudjtEw)

-Click on the image above or this URL - https://youtu.be/2fnCCudjtEw
+Click on the image above or on this URL - https://youtu.be/2fnCCudjtEw

 ## Description: